POV entering photo studio through cracked door

 What are the risks?

-Consider the following risks of an insecure outsourced retouching vendor:
+Consider the following risks of an outsourced post-production vendor:

 Trade Secret Theft

-Your photography and and workflow techniques are proprietary.
-The props you use, the camera and lighting settings found in metadata, your naming schemes, your local digital asset management, how your images are retouched—don’t let it be stolen.
+Your photography and workflow techniques are proprietary.
+The props you use, the camera and lighting settings found in metadata, your naming schemes, your local digital asset management, and how your assets are edited—don’t let it be stolen.

 Infection